 Schooling in Australia is compulsory, and whilst you can do the dodgy and ‘relocate’ for a year and get away with it, your kids probably should go to school.

 You can do distance education or home schooling, and there are a huge number of options for travelling on the road.
-Some require a lot of time with an internet connection, and others require a lot of paperwork, and work in general.
+Some require a lot of time with a good Caravan internet connection, and others require a lot of paperwork, and work in general.

 Oliver has been in school for a couple of years now, and will be continuing his education on the road.
 Cooper will begin his in 2023 too, and Sarah has committed to doing the schooling on the road.
 Hopefully this will give me some time to work during the day, along with the evenings when I usually spend a couple of hours ticking along.